c4cs/c4cs.github.io/_commands/basics/rmdir.md

 ##### Break it down
 * The `--ignore-fail-on-non-empty` option tells `rmdir` to ignore failures that occur due to non-empty directories being attempted to be removed.
 That is, no error output will be produced for non-empty directories.
+* The `--ignore-fail-on-non-empty` option is only present in the GNU version of `rmdir`

 #### `rmdir --verbose`
 ~~~ bash